idrinth-thalui/core/dialogue/quest-comments/IdrinthFollowerDialogueQuestVile02.md

-- Still bloody - this prime steak will attract the stray dog in no time.
+Still bloody - this prime steak will attract the stray dog in no time.
 Lod was always kind to animals, the stray will have a good master.
-- A good piece of meat.
-And you should not have bargained for a few coins in advance - doing a good deed is reward itself.
-Besides, Lod always keeps his word.